 Thomas Ryman is also said to have made his presence known in the building like he’s looking over it.
-One of the most talked about stories is that Ryman made himself known was during the production of Carmen in the early 1900s.
-The production was risque for the time and Ryman would not have approved of it.
+One of the most talked-about stories is that Ryman made himself known was during the production of Carmen in the early 1900s.
+The production was risque for the time and some say Ryman would not have approved of it.
 During the show, patrons said that there were so much noise and disruption.
 This didn’t just occur during the one production but has reportedly happened for years.

 The man is never there during performances but rather he’s there late at night after the visitors have gone home.
 He occasionally is there during rehearsals.
 Workers and security guards have said they’ve seen him sitting in the balcony seats.
 When people go up to the seat to send him away, he’s no longer there.
 But when they get back down to the floor and look up, he’s there in the seat that was just empty a few moments ago.
-No one knows if it’s a Confederate soldier or a faithful patron from many years ago, but either way, he does not want to leave.
+No one knows if it’s a Confederate soldier or a faithful patron from many years ago.
+But, either way, he does not want to leave.

 Another thing that’s reported is hearing Patsy Cline singing echoing in the hallways as people are on stage signing.
 I don’t know why, maybe it’s because I really love her voice and songs, but I want to hear this for myself.
 Like that would be the coolest and most chilling thing to me.

 S O U R C E S: